Hard Rock replaces Atlantic City president after 3 months

 ATLANTIC CITY, N.J.
 (AP) — Hard Rock International is replacing the president of its half-billion-dollar Atlantic City casino after just three months of operation.

-The Florida-based company says it is replacing Matt Harkness with Joe Lupo, a former Borgata executive who joined Hard Rock a few years ago.
+The Florida-based company said Monday night that it is replacing Matt Harkness with Joe Lupo, a former Borgata executive who joined Hard Rock a few years ago.

 No reason was given for the change.

 Harkness oversaw the planning, construction and opening of Hard Rock, which is the former Trump Taj Mahal casino.